 Therefore, it’s best to take your fish oil supplement with a meal that contains fat.

 choose a supplement with a high concentration of EPA and DHA and that has

 Omega-3s contribute to normal brain and eye development.
 They fight inflammation and may help prevent heart disease and a decline in brain function.

-Given that fish oil contains a lot of omega-3s, those at risk of these disorders can benefit from taking it.
+As fish oil contains a lot of omega-3s, those at risk of these disorders can benefit from taking it.

 In fact, fish is as effective as fish oil — if not more so — at preventing many diseases.